ChatImproVR/The-Book/src/Beginner_Tutorial/creating_objects.md

     pub uvw: [f32; 3],
 }
 ```
+From this point, we will deviate into two sections: 2D and 3D.
+First we will cover the 2D section.
+If you want to get information regarding 3D, please refer to [this section](/Beginner_Tutorial/creating_objects.md#3d), but we highly recommend to read the 2D section first.

+### 2D
 As you see above, the Vertex takes [x,y,z] position and [r,g,b] color combination.
 The word vertex means a point.
 We are poviding the point value of the object.
 Because we decided to make the player as a sqaure rather than fancy object looking, it can define as the following.
 ```rust